-For the case of UEs receiving multicast data only in CM-CONNECTED:
+There are different proposals how to handle the CM-IDLE/CM-CONNECTED state transitions:

+UE within a multicast MBS session shall stay in CM-CONNECTED state,

+UE can receive data of a multicast MBS session also while in CM-IDLE state.

-Some solutions propose that the UEs can transition into CM-IDLE while no multicast data are transmitted.
+UEs can transition into CM-IDLE while no multicast MBS data are transmitted.

-Some solutions propose that 5G CN may trigger notification (“paging”) to CM-IDLE mode UEs for establishing transmission resources for a MBS session when data of an MBS session are ready to be delivered.
+Some solutions propose that 5G CN may trigger notification to CM-IDLE and/or CM-CONNECTED mode UEs (e.g. paging CM-IDLE mode UEs) for establishing transmission resources for an multicast MBS session when data of an multicast MBS session are ready to be delivered.